mixxxdj/mixxx/source/chapters/controlling_mixxx.rst

 ====================================

-:term:`Vinyl control` allows a user to manipulate the playback of a track in Mixxx using a turntable or DJ CD player as an interface.
-In effect, it simulates the sound and feel of having your music collection on vinyl.
+:term:`Vinyl control` allows a user to manipulate the playback of a track in Mixxx using a turntable or :term:`CDJ` as an interface.
+In effect, it simulates the sound and feel of having your digital music collection on vinyl.
+Many DJs prefer the tactile feel of vinyl, and vinyl control allows that feel to be preserved while retaining the benefits of using digital audio.

 .. seealso:: Go to the chapter :ref:`vinyl-control` for detailed informations.